r2c-CSE/semgrep-utilities/README.md

 # Semgrep utilities

-It is a non-official but helpful repository with Semgrep utilities such as: API examples, integration, scripts to speed up onboarding process, common configuration.
+It is a non-official but helpful repository with Semgrep utilities such as API examples, integration, scripts to speed up the onboarding process, and standard configuration.
-If you have something useful to share, feel free to collaborate!
+If you have something valuable to share, feel free to collaborate!

 ## CI utilities
 It is the category for ci utilities.